Note to Readers

 His name?
 Heck, none of their names are important.
 Not any longer.
 Only living is important.

-After that, the puds beat their wives and screwed up the kids.
+After that, the cop puds beat their wives and screwed up the kids.
 Some even screwed the kids after they beat their wives.
 The next day, they'd put on their badges and their guns, unless they were really tough, and only holstered one pistol and ditched the vest; and then go off to the ready-made-war.
 The hot streets of Miami.
 Riot Central.
-Always fighting "The Man."
+Full of bad guys always fighting "The Man."
+Us.

 Artery clogging powdered donuts were optional, but encouraged.
 Donuts to dust the uniform.
 It wasn't coke.
 Yeah, right.
 Cocaine Cowboys of the streets, I tell you.
 But not most.
 Most were just heart attacks waiting to happen.
 Standard boozers and hopeful pre-retirees never to see past the liquor that dissolved their livers by age 50.